 The Secret to Long-term Business Success

 If any of this sounds familiar, the problem may not be your employees.
-The issue lies much deeper, in the foundation of what you’ve built your company on: your company culture.
+The issue lies much deeper, in the foundation of what you’ve built your company on: your company and team culture.

 Brand and Culture Must Become One

 I know what you’re thinking—you’ve already spent tons of money crafting your brand image to communicate who you are—isn’t that enough?
-The culture of your company is internal, something your customers don’t see, so why does it matter?
+Your team culture is internal, something your customers don’t see, so why does it matter?

 As a business owner, if you want your company to succeed in the long run, the secret is this: your external brand and internal culture must become ONE.

-While your external brand is how your organization is understood by your customers, your internal culture is how people inside your organization behave and think.
+While your external brand is how your organization is understood by your customers, your team culture is how people inside your organization behave and think.

 Whether you run a large chain or a start-up company, your culture is vital not only for your employees but your prospective clients as well.
 When your brand and culture are not fused, it can result in a disconnect between your employees and your customers.